Thirty-nine people found dead in a container in Essex

 Lorry driver from Northern Ireland has been arrested on suspicion of murder

-The entrance to the Waterglade Industrial Park where the container was found.
+A police cordon at the road leading to the Waterglade Industrial Park in Grays, Essex, after 39 bodies were found inside a lorry container.
+Photograph: Stefan Rousseau/PA Wire

+Police at the Waterglade Industrial Park in Grays, Essex, after 39 bodies were found inside a lorry container.
+Photograph: Stefan Rousseau/PA Wire

-A murder investigation has begun after 39 bodies were found inside a lorry container on an industrial estate in Essex in southern England.
+A murder investigation has begun after 39 bodies were found inside a container on a Bulgarian-registered lorry at an industrial estate in Essex in southern England.

-A 25-year-old lorry driver from Northern Ireland has been arrested on suspicion of murder.
+A lorry driver (25) from Northern Ireland has been arrested on suspicion of murder.

-Early indications suggest there 38 are adults and one teenager, police said.
-The lorry is from Bulgaria and entered Britain at Holyhead, North Wales, one of the main ports on the Irish Sea for ferries from Ireland.
+Early indications suggest there are 38 adults and one teenager, police said.
+They said the lorry is from Bulgaria and entered Britain at Holyhead in north Wales, one of the main ports on the Irish Sea for ferries from Ireland.

 However, a senior security source in Northern Ireland said it was his understanding the container did not originate on the island of Ireland.

-The industrial estate is located by the River Thames, about 30km from central London.
+I’m appalled by this tragic incident in Essex.
+I am receiving regular updates and the Home Office will work closely with Essex Police as we establish exactly what has happened.
+My thoughts are with all those who lost their lives & their loved ones.— Boris Johnson (@BorisJohnson) October 23, 2019

+Aerial footage from the scene shows forensic officers walking in and out of the lorry which is parked on Eastern Avenue opposite Pirtek and Hydraquip.
+Two tents have been erected — one in front of the lorry and one behind it with police vehicles on either side.

-Chief Superintendent Andrew Mariner said: “This is a tragic incident where a large number of people have lost their lives.
+Chief Supt Andrew Mariner said: “This is a tragic incident where a large number of people have lost their lives.
 Our enquiries are ongoing to establish what has happened.

 “We are in the process of identifying the victims, however I anticipate that this could be a lengthy process.